-Gamification for professional certification engages learners, motivates course completion, and helps effective training.
+Use gamification in professional certification to engage learners, motivate course completion, and help effective training.
 Gamification design should be planned from the beginning when building a professional certification and must align to the learning objective.
-If game elements are added as an afterthought or hold little relevance to the material, it detracts from the experience and impacts retention and engagement.
+If game or gameplay elements are added as an afterthought or hold little relevance to the material, it detracts from the experience and impacts retention and engagement.

 Professional certification providers can gamify the learning experience using digital badges while supporting marketing efforts with easy shareability.
 Recipients share their digital badges to social media platforms, upload to smartphone digital wallet cards, and embed on webpages or in email signatures to promote their knowledge, skills, and abilities.
 Shared digital badges provide additional visibility for professional certification programs and the opportunities available.
 Detailed contextual information and evidence helps to convey the value of the digital badge, encouraging individuals to pursue badges relevant to their professional development needs.

 Using Accredible's digital credential management software, issuers can track the learner progress through modules and courses to identify and solve issues that lead to learners dropping out.
 Analytics provide insight into how often digital badges are engaged with and shared to social platforms, and who the leading recipients are for level of engagement.
 Optional branding and white-label packages enable issuers to own the full credential experience including vanity URL, credential page design, and customization of delivery emails.